 There is an explosion of sports fans in Columbus and plenty of places to cheer for a Columbus team.
 The Columbus Blue Jackets call Nationwide Arena home and their recent track record has fans swarming to purchase their inexpensive tickets.
 The Columbus Crew is the capital’s pro soccer team and families love taking in a game at their namesake arena.
 Baseball fans love catching a Columbus Clippers minor league baseball game.
 As a Cleveland Indians affiliate, fans love watching their favorite players head to the big league.

 Photo by: Bigstock/pdb1

 In 1861, the Ohio Statehouse was completed after a grueling 22 years of construction.
-Its renovation in 1996 gave visitors a new reason to visit this picturesque building while learning about Ohio’s history and admiring historical art pieces, including the only marble bust that Abraham Lincoln ever posed for.
+Its renovation in 1996 gave visitors a new reason to visit this picturesque building while learning about Ohio’s history and admiring historical art pieces.
+It even has the only marble bust that Abraham Lincoln ever posed for!
 Daily guided and solo tours show families the interesting areas of the statehouse while letting Ohio history come to life through hands-on exhibits.

-Every summer, Columbus is home to The Ohio State Fair.
-This family favorite venue offers free concerts and entertainment, amusement rides, a recreated Civil War camp, a petting zoo, and even pig races.
-Velvet Ice Cream located in Utica, Ohio debuts a new ice cream flavor every year in honor of the fair, and visitors get to be among the first to try their new seasonal flavor.
+Every summer Columbus is home to The Ohio State Fair.
+This family favorite venue offers concerts and entertainment, amusement rides, a recreated Civil War camp, a petting zoo, and even pig races.
+Velvet Ice Cream located in Utica, Ohio debuts a new ice cream flavor every year in honor of the fair so families at the fair get to be among the first to try the new seasonal flavor.

 Check for hotel availabilities in Columbus